For Parents

 Individual Student Website

-Students have their own website to published finished work.
-This will include not only their Inquiry reports, but also a range of other tasks.
-The links of the class are listed in this site.
+Students have their own website to publish finished work called the INQUIRY LEARNING JOURNEY.
+This will include not only their Inquiry Presentations, but also reflection on their learning.
+The links to this are under CLASSES in the drop-down menu at the top of this webpage.
 We encourage parents to check these out.

 Google Classroom